 Keith came home with his work clothes covered with oil.
 “Everything would be covered in brown pooplike stuff.”
 Keith went to the emergency room in January 2010 with a terrible headache he could not shake.
 He has since been diagnosed with multi-infarct dementia, which commonly affects people ages 55 to 75.
 Keith’s dementia began at 49, as his brain was deteriorating.
 Today, Keith sleeps about three-quarters of the day.
 The rest of the time he is all but unaware of his surroundings and his behavior.
 He is physically violent and sexually inappropriate with his wife.
 His children, ages 7, 9 and 20, are afraid of him.
 He cannot be trusted in public, with car keys or even to feed himself.
 His life expectancy is now, according to his wife, about five years.
 The most toxic chemicals found in oil are lipid-soluble, which means that they accumulate in organs that contain a lot of fat, like the brain.
 Consequently, those with the greatest exposure “can get permanent brain damage, dementia, as a result,” Dr. Diaz explains.

-livemindful asked: Great blog posts.
+livemindful said: Great blog posts.
 Amazing :)

 thank you :)>